iamaarc/flight-intercept-gc/tech_note.md

 | ------ | ----------------- | --------------------- | ------ |
 | PP     | 5.92              | 3.55                  | 36.43  |
 | PN     | 15.26             | N/A (fail)            | 0.00   |
+> **Interpretation**: PP reaches target reliably; PN often overshoots or fails in this scenario due to lack of curvature compensation.
+---

 ### 📊 Monte Carlo (100 runs, with noise)